Teaching a character arc? Exploring a character’s development through a story is a fabulous way for teaching character analysis.

 To introduce the concept, I ask students to name characters who massively change in a story.
 Without hesitation, they mention Walter White from the show “Breaking Bad.”
 That is fine, but I skew them toward characters we can discuss more, “cleaner” characters so to speak.
 I switch the discussion toward comic book characters, and without fail, I have a group who will gladly educate everyone about their favorite comic book heroes.
 Then, we continue the discussion of character arcs.

-Below, I’ve listed my notes and possible discussion points for you.
+Below, I’ve listed my notes and possible discussion points for teaching character change and further analysis.

 Superheroes have massive character arcs.
 Some students read comic books and others are more familiar with movies.
 Either way, you can teach the literary term ‘character arc’ through a student’s beloved superhero.